 On the downside, you have to be American to join the Peace Corps Response.
 And, I don’t think my usable skill set as an English major turned finance lawyer turned travel blogger is still that useful for the Peace Corps.

 Of course, there are alternatives to the Peace Corps such as Moving Worlds which is for experteering (volunteering for experts).
 You can lend your expertise for short-term projects around the world.
 A quick look on the Moving Worlds website shows a need for accountants, marketers, designers and small business experts.
+If you are a teacher, you may want to look at teaching English abroad opportunities such as those provided by Career China.

 What about the kids you say?
 I’m sure they can find something to do alongside the adults.
 Blogger Rachel Heller recounts how she was volunteering in Malawi and her children enjoyed playing with the kids at a nearby orphanage.